wp-plugins/advanced-meta-widget/readme.txt

 == Description ==

-Advanced meta widget adds new widget which does the same as basic Wordpress built-in meta widget but allows you to chose what you want to display, and adds more features for managing this widget.
+Advanced meta widget adds new widget which lets you select what to display.
+Developers can simply add new functions (items that can be added to widget).

 == Installation ==